MarkusLange/r_ru-torrent-install-script/README.md

 Or remove the installation if it doesn't fit your needs
 ![Removeall](https://github.com/MarkusLange/r_ru-torrent-install-script/blob/main/screenshots/X_Remove%20complete%20rtorrent%20and%20rutorrent%20installation.PNG)
-(ruTorrent can be updated without reinstallation!)
+(ruTorrent can be changed without reinstallation!)

 ## Features ##
 - GUI